Feds seek public comment on captive orca LolitaJanuary 24, 2014 @ 10:41 am

-SEATTLE (AP) - The federal government has agreed to accept a petition that asked to have captive killer whale Lolita included in the endangered species listing for Puget Sound orcas.
+SEATTLE (AP) - Federal officials are seeking public comment on a proposal to have captive killer whale Lolita included in the endangered species listing for Puget Sound orcas.

-The National Marine Fisheries Service has listed these Southern Resident orcas as endangered since 2005.
-The wild population currently numbers 84.
+The federal government has listed these Southern Resident orcas as endangered species since 2005.
+The wild population current numbers about 85.

-(Copyright 2013 The Associated Press.
+(Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 Please login below with your Facebook, Twitter, Google+ or Disqus account.
 Existing MyNorthwest account holders will need to create a new Disqus account or use one of the social logins provided below.
 Thank you.